JDansercoer/frame-button/readme.md

 Want to give this example a try?
 Clone the repo locally!

-[Make sure Dojo is installed](https://book.dojoengine.org/getting-started/quick-start).
+[Make sure Dojo is installed](https://book.dojoengine.org/getting-started/quick-start) (`curl -L https://install.dojoengine.org | bash`).
 This repo uses `v0.5.1`, which is latest at the time of writing.
 If you end up with a later version, be sure to run `dojoup --version 0.5.1`.

 ### Setting up your local chain